todar/friday-night-update/songs/all-in-all.md

 ---
 title: All In All
 artist: Dennis Jernigan
-copyright: 1991 Shepherd&#39;s Heart Music, Inc
+copyright: 1991 Shepherd's Heart Music, Inc
 ---

 You are my strength when I am weak